-Item C. Employer Identification Number (EIN)
+Item C-Employer Identification Number (EIN)

-Show the correct EIN in Item C on page 1 of Form 1120-RIC.
-If the fund does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number.
-Form SS-4 may be obtained at Social Security Administration (SSA) offices or by calling 1-800-TAX-FORM.
+Enter the fund's EIN.
+If the fund does not have an EIN, it must apply for one on Form SS-4, Application for Employer Identification Number.
 If the fund has not received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
 See Pub.
-583 for more information.
+583 for details.

-Item D. Total Assets
+Item D-Total Assets